My TestoFuel Testosterone Booster & Instant Knockout Fat Burner Stacked Month Trial Results

 I must admit I did neglect my biceps quite a bit and I did calf raises too.

-My chest workout consists of weight dips instead of using the barbell, it is the pronated grip of a barbell that hurts my shoulder whereas a neutral grip performing dips does not.
+My chest workout consists of weight dips instead of using the barbell.
+This is because it is the pronated grip of a barbell that hurts my shoulder whereas a neutral grip performing dips does not.

 I was working out twice per week for usually an hour and a half at a time and a part from some casual walking I did not do any cardiovascular exercise.